-Larry King’s Daughter Dies Of Lung Cancer Just Weeks After The Sudden Death Of His Son
+Larry King’s Daughter Dies Of Lung Cancer, Just Weeks After The Sudden Death Of His Son

-Larry King has suffered the deaths of two of his children in the span of less than a month, with his daughter dying of lung cancer just weeks after the sudden passing of his son.
+Larry King has suffered the deaths of two of his children in less than a month, with his daughter dying of lung cancer just weeks after the sudden passing of his son.

-As The Daily Mail reported, 52-year-old Chaia passed away this week after a battle with cancer.
-This came just three weeks after Larry’s son Andy also died at the age of 65.
-The television icon’s health has compounded the tragedies, the report noted, as the 86-year-old is recovering from a stroke and was not healthy enough to travel to Florida to attend memorial services for either of his children.
-King had been in a coma last year, an ordeal that reportedly had him close to death.
+As The Daily Mail reported, 52-year-old Chaia King passed away this week after a battle with cancer.
+This came just three weeks after Larry’s son, Andy, 65, also died.
+The television icon’s health has compounded the tragedies, the report noted, as the 86-year-old is recovering from a stroke and was not healthy enough to travel to Florida to attend the memorial services for either of his children.

+King was in a coma last year, an ordeal that reportedly had him close to death.
+While he is doing better now, he was still in no shape to travel.

-The tragic news was shared by King’s granddaughter Jillian, who told the British news outlet that the King’s adult children had rallied to his side during his own health struggles last year.
+The tragic news was shared by King’s granddaughter, Jillian, who told the British news outlet that King’s adult children had rallied to his side during his own health struggles last year.

 “Everyone’s feeling pretty bad and broken.
 Larry is really hurt and upset,” said Jillian, who was Andy’s daughter.
 “He was very sick last year.
 His kids were all taking very close care of him.
 He’s upset that he’s lost them now.”

-As the report noted, Andy was adopted by Larry King in 1962 after he married his mother, Alene Akins, who passed away in 2017.
-He was laid to rest in a Buddhist ceremony in Gainesville, Florida.
+As the report noted, Andy was adopted by Larry King in 1962 after the TV host married his mother, Alene Akins, who passed away in 2017.
+Andy was laid to rest in a Buddhist ceremony in Gainesville, Florida.

 Though Larry King was unable to make it to the memorial in person, the family made sure he was able to see the ceremony afterward.